sarsamurmu/reboost/docs/built-in-plugins/esbuild.md

 [esbuild](https://github.com/evanw/esbuild) is a fast and powerful transformer, which you can use to transform TypeScript, JSX, or newer ECMAScript features.

 **NOTE**: `esbuild` does not do type checking.
+You should handle type checking manually.
-Type checking should be handled by your IDE/Code editor or by yourself.
-If you were using `tsc` to compile your TypeScript code, you can use it to just do type checking by using the command `tsc --noEmit` (if you want `tsc` to watch for changes, use the command `tsc --noEmit -w`).
+If you were using `tsc` to compile your TypeScript file, you can use it to just do type checking by using the command `tsc --noEmit` (if you want `tsc` to watch for changes, use the command `tsc --noEmit -w`).

 ## Usage